tobiscode/disstans/docsrc/examples/example_1.rst

     >>> eq_table, _ = stepdet.search_catalog(net, "resid_noreg_3", unr_eq_table)

-(Of course, those dates will already have been checked by the general call to :meth:`~geonat.processing.StepDetector.search_network`, but if the step detector does not see evidence for a step there given its input parameters, the probability of a step being present at that date will not be included in the output table.)
+(Of course, those dates will already have been checked by the general call to :meth:`~disstans.processing.StepDetector.search_network`, but if the step detector does not see evidence for a step there given its input parameters, the probability of a step being present at that date will not be included in the output table.)